 Masks - Masks will be available should a participant become symptomatic or if an individual would like to wear masks during programming.
 Masks will only be required if an individual tests positive for COVID-19.

 Cleaning and Sanitation - KSS has always prided itself on our disinfecting, cleaning, and sanitization practices.
 While we will continue to maintain these high standards, we have increased disinfection and sanitation frequency within all shared spaces and program supplies.

 Exclusion from Programming

-If a student becomes symptomatic prior to programming, the individual will not be permitted to participate in the program.
-If a participant develops symptoms during programming, we will ask the school to administer a rapid antigen test.
-Should the individual test positive, or refuse to test, then the individual will be excluded from programming, and the school will be responsible for coordinating transportation home within 3 hours of the exclusion.
+If a student or chaperone becomes symptomatic prior to programming, the individual will not be permitted to participate in the program.
+If a student or chaperone develops symptoms during programming, we will ask the school to administer a rapid antigen test.
+Should the individual test positive, or refuse to test, then the individual will be excluded from programming and the school will be responsible for coordinating transportation home within 3 hours of the exclusion.